-STEP 2: Apply to Social Enterprise Direct (see our Scottish Power Contact guide).
+STEP 2: Apply to Social Enterprise Direct.
 They will evaluate your circumstances and decide whether you are eligible to receive an award from the Fund.

 If you are the account holder, you can apply online by entering your details on the application form.
-You'll then receive an email containing a link to begin your application.
+You'll then receive an email containing a link where you can login to begin your application.

-If you’re applying on somebody else’s behalf, you should call 0808 800 0128 to complete the application process by phone.
+If you’re applying on somebody else’s behalf, you should call the dedicated Scottish Power Hardship Fund phone number to complete the application process.

 What do I need to send?